fatmasevinck/enetLTS/paper/paper.md

 A number of new robust linear regression methods have been developed during the last decade to improve the calculation for high dimensional linear regression, such as [@Alfons21R; @Keplinger21R].
 However, to the best of our knowledge, the robust logistic (both binary and multinomial) regression for high dimensional data is not available in elsewhere.
 Package `enetLTS` therefore provides researchers with access to robust solutions and variable selection at the same time with high-dimensional linear and logistic regression data.
 It has been used in many benchmarking studies in the statistical literature e.g. [@Insolia21b; @Insolia21a; @Monti21], as well as in empirical research e.g. [@Segaert18; @Jensch22].

-# Example: Robust and Sparse Linear Regression (`family="gaussian"`)
+# Examples

-We have considered the [NCI-60 cancer cell panel](https://discover.nci.nih.gov/cellminer/) data [@Reinhold12] in order to illustrate the functionality of the `enetLTS` model for linear regression.
+We have considered the [NCI-60 cancer cell panel](https://discover.nci.nih.gov/cellminer/) data [@Reinhold12] in order to illustrate the functionality of the `enetLTS` model.
+This data set is available in package `robustHD`.

+## Example: Robust and Sparse Linear Regression (`family="gaussian"`)

 As in [@Alfons21R] the response variable is determined by the protein expressions for a specific protein, which is 92th protein, and the explanatory variable is determined by the gene expressions of the 100 genes that have the highest (robustly estimated) correlations with the response variable.
-This data set is available in package `robustHD`.

 ```R
 > # load data